 No matter what payment systems you choose - Pento can help streamline your payroll process

-We built Pento to make payroll management a straightforward, stress-free process - supporting both BACS and Faster Payments.
+Pento is a UK payroll software that makes payroll management a straightforward, stress-free process - supporting both BACS and Faster Payments.

 Here's how Pento can help simplify your payment processing: